euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 things, allow performing substructure and similarity searches on compounds stored in RDBMS.

-The ChEMBL web services described so far can be seen as *data-focused*, as they are responsible for retrieving data stored in the ChEMBL database.
+The ChEMBL web services that we've described so far are focused on the retrieval of structured data stored in databases.
-To assist with data processing, loading and curating, a requirement to build additional *cheminformatics-focused* services was identified.
+Talking with colleagues, we've identified a gap in efficient pipelines, that allow researchers to handle data process and curating chemical datasets, and we thus focused on building additional *cheminformatics-focused* services.
-To address this need the `Beaker`_ project was setup.
+To fix this gap, the `Beaker`_ project was setup.
 Beaker [Beaker14]_ exposes most functionality offered by RDKit using REST.
 This means that the functionality RDKit provides, can now be accessed *via* HTTP, using any programming language, without requiring a local RDKit installation.